InspiraChat/inspirachat.github.io/privacy-policy.md

 ### We Do Not Collect User Data

-- **Zero Data Collection**: InspiraChat pledges not to collect, store, or analyze any personal data from users, including but not limited to note content, device information, location data, etc. We firmly believe that your data should solely belong to you.
+- **Zero Data Collection**: Chournal pledges not to collect, store, or analyze any personal data from users, including but not limited to note content, device information, location data, etc. We firmly believe that your data should solely belong to you.

 ## Security Measures